Travel guide Ontario

 Domestic flights work very well in Ontario, but the fares are not cheap at all.
 However, if you want to fly to Toronto or another major Canadian city, the fares are much more affordable.
 Ontario has an extensive ferry system.
 The Ontario system is well organized, but recently many smaller municipalities have been left out of the system.

-From Ottawa, Canada's capital, to Toronto, North America's major economic center, to Niagara Falls, Ontario's undisputed star, and from the lush countryside to the countless lakes, there are a multitude of attractions available to the increasing number of tourists who come to discover Canada's most populous province.
-Ontario, whose license plates bear the slogan "yours to discover", is also, after Quebec, the second province in terms of the number of Francophones (and Francophiles), not to mention its undeniable status as the "land of the great freshwater seas", with fine sandy beaches and the Great Lakes whose end is not in sight, not to mention the Thousand Islands archipelago, which is home to luxurious summer homes.
+From Ottawa, Canada's capital, to Toronto, North America's major economic center, to Niagara Falls, Ontario's undisputed star, and from the lush countryside to the countless lakes, there's a multitude of attractions on offer to the growing number of tourists who come to discover Canada's most populous province.
+Ontario, whose license plates are emblazoned with the slogan "yours to discover", is also second only to Quebec in terms of the number of French speakers (and Francophiles), not to mention its undisputed status as the "land of the great freshwater seas", with sandy beaches and the never-ending Great Lakes, not to mention the Thousand Islands archipelago of plush summer homes.
 This beautiful region is an exceptional compromise between modernity and authenticity, urban landscapes and exuberant nature.

 Toronto's Asian community is one of the largest in North America.
 The Chinatown neighbourhood is home to one of the most exotic Asian mosaics, not to mention East Chinatown, which is smaller and less diverse than its neighbourhoods.
 Ottawa also has its own Chinatown, located mainly along Somerset West.